refirst11/react-page-fitter/readme.md

 ## Parameters

-- target: string (required): The class starting with a dot or tag name a target HTML element to be observe.
+- target: string (required): The attributes, #id or .className or tag name and so forth target HTML element to be observe.

 - pathname: string (required): Set a current dynamically pathname.
   This is function trigger.